OpenNTI/nti.dataserver/docs/relstorage-and-rds.rst

 command will increase the memory and processor cores of a database).

-Together, RDS and RelStorage offer a compelling alternative to using a dedicated machine for a ZEO server or servers.
+Together, RDS and RelStorage offer a compelling alternative to using a dedicated machine for a ZEO server (or servers).
 RelStorage probably has better scaling charecteristics, and RDS's hands-off management takes many of the worries out of our hands.
 This document will provide a series of notes about the process of setting up RelStorage and RDS in an EC2 instance.